The Meaning of Cash Flow (CF), Net Cash Flow, and Cumulative Cash Flow

 Cumulative CF can be graphed either with a bar chart, or with a line chart, as the examples at left show.
 When a cumulative curve rises from negative to positive values over time, as this one does, the line chart reveals the Payback Period, that is, the time it takes for investment returns to cover investment costs (the horizontal axis point where cumulative cash flow is 0).
 For more on the computation and uses of payback period as a financial metric, see the Encyclopedia entry Payback period.
 (Note, incidentally, the line chart shown here is a Microsoft Excel X-Y Scatter Plot Chart, not an Excel Line chart.
 Only the scatter plot places data points appropriately at each year end on the horizontal axis, thus locating the payback event correctly.)

 When the cash flow figures are used for discounted analysis, the analyst can graph each net figure alongside its discounted result, that is, alongside its present value, as shown in the bottom graph.

-Financial metrics for comparing cash flow streams
+Financial metrics for comparing investment CF streams

 Cash flow projections often serve as the starting point for comparing different investment possibilities or different business case

 scenarios.
 A recommended choice of investment or course of action may